Be an Outings Leader

 How much time does it take to be a Leader?

 The time requirements depend upon on the types of outings you are leading and your program's specific requirements.
-For example, leading for Local and Inner City (ICO) Outings may only take a month or two to get started while planning for a National Outing begins 10-12 months in advance of your trip.
+For example, leading for Local and Inspiring Connections Outdoors (ICO) Outings may only take a month or two to get started while planning for a National Outing begins 10-12 months in advance of your trip.

 What is involved in being a Leader?